Frequently Asked Questions, visitor info and tips for tourists

 We offer this brief guide to typical Mexican food you will encounter in Mazatlan, along with short descriptions to help guide you to the type of food you like.

-The Pearl of The Pacific offers many culinary choices in addition to Mexican food, and a large database of Mazatlan restaurants -- representing many different cuisines -- can be found in the restaurants section of this website.
 It is also worth noting that Mazatlan has a very vibrant Street Food Scene, and lots of the delicious food described below can be bought very inexpensively from street food carts and vendors!

 What's for breakfast?